 this is that the sad story person stopped abruptly and changed the

 subject.
 She didn’t seem offended or hurt – she just changed channel

-when she realized no one was buying into it.
+when she realized no one was tuning into it.
 What I clearly understood

 was that the second girl had in fact sent the message, ‘You are inviting